 Personally, we would agree with customer comments that said it’s nice to have the ability to stream the videos directly on your smart TV as well.

-- Easy to use streaming exercise program with access 24 hours a day
+- Easy to use streaming workout program with access 24 hours a day

 - Installs on smartphones, tablets, TVs, and laptops

-- Contains a large fitness program library for better variety
+- Contains a large workout program library for better variety

 - Limited integration with wearable fitness trackers